PhD Student in School of Biological Sciences

 After getting a Bachelor’s in Biotechnology and Masters in Biomedical Engineering, Sat decided to pursue PhD in Biology to understand the basic mechanism on how DNA works.
 He is interested in studying the good, bad and ugly side of ribonucleotides that get embedded in our DNA.
 In addition to working on this thesis, Sat has always enjoyed being a TA.
-He is also very active in SGA, working as Senator representing the School of Biology and also the VP of communications.
-He is a serious news junkie, always looking through news sites starting from Politico to Huffington post to BuzzFeed.
+He is also very active in SGA, working as Senator representing the School of Biology and also the VP of communications and Chief of Staff.
+He is passionate about Science Education and Advocacy and was part of the team that organized March For Science Atlanta.
+He is a serious news junkie, always looking through news sites starting from Politico to HuffPost to BuzzFeed.

-In this age, nobody seems to have time to share their experiences to help younger folks to think outside the box.
-Sat greatly believes in helping the undergraduates to explore the unlimited opportunities that are available to them.
-Being a leadership fellow will definitely be a valuable experience for him and the coachees, both personally and professionally.
+In this age, nobody seems to have time to help students to think outside the box.
+Sat greatly believes in helping students to explore the unlimited opportunities that are available to them.
+Being a part of the one-on-one leadership coaching program will definitely be a valuable experience for all involved, both personally and professionally.

-5th year PhD candidate in the School of Biology with a focus in marine ecology "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel." - Maya Angelou
+5th Year PhD Student in the School of Biology with a focus in marine ecology "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel." - Maya Angelou

 Deanna obtained her Bachelors degree from Northeastern University in 2008.
 After graduating she worked in a marine microbiology laboratory at Scripps Institution of Oceanography, University of California San Diego.
 Her position at Scripps took her on many adventures, culminating in her desire to go to graduate school.
 For her dissertation, she is investigating the effectiveness of marine protected areas on coral reef health and their effect on the coral microbiome.